ZeroCM/zcm/docs/tools.md

 (encoded in json format).
 By default, `zcm-log-indexer` outputs an index file that contains the offsets of each message type in the log sorted in timestamp order.
 An interface is exposed so you can provide "plugins" to the indexer tool that specify other ways you'd like logs to be indexed.
+The indexer will index logs by every available plugin.
 Take a look at `zcm/IndexerPlugin.hpp` for the plugin interface and for an example custom plugin.

+So let's go ahead and use `zcm-log-indexer`.
+But this time, let's use a simpler example.
+In the case of a logfile taken by our ROV, we might want to extract all images in the log in timestamp order.
+But we don't want to crawl through the log looking for image messages.
+Assuming our log file is called `zcm.log`, we run the following command:

+    zcm-log-indexer -l zcm.log -o zcm.dbz -t types.so -r

+Note that the `-r` flags makes the output `zcm.dbz` file readable for humans.
+After running the above command, the output index file might look like this:

+    {
+        "timestamp" : {
+            "IMAGES" : {
+                "image_t" : [
+                    0,
+                    1001000,
+                    2002000,
+                    ...
+                    37037000
+                ]
+            },
+            "BEACON_COORDS" : {
+                "beacon_t" : [
+                    1000000,
+                    1000100,
+                    1000200,
+                    1000300,
+                    ...
+                    37036900
+                ]
+            }
+        }
+    }

+Notice that the file is first sorted by plugin name.
+This is the standard behavior of `zcm-log-indexer`.
+Each plugin specifies its "name" as part of it's implementation.
+The output of that plugin is always held in a high level json object whose key is the plugin's name.
+In this case, the plugin's name is "timestamp".
+After that point, the plugin specifies the rest of the organization of its json index object.
+In the default case, the timestamp plugin organizes its output first by channel name, then by zcm type name, but custom plugins are free to organize as they see fit.
+The language by which custom plugins specify their organization is specified in the base `IndexerPlugin.hpp` class.
+See that file for more information.

+Now that we have both the zcm log and this index file, we can use it in whatever zcm-supported language we please.
+Let's write a quick python script to print the times of each image in our index in the order provided by the index.

+    import sys
+    sys.path.insert(0, './build/types/')
+    from image_t import image_t

+    from zcm import ZCM, LogFile, LogEvent
+    log = LogFile('zcm.log', 'w')

+    import json
+    with open('zcm.dbz') as indexFile:
+        index = json.load(indexFile)

+    image = image_t()

+    i = 0
+    while i < len(index['timestamp']['IMAGES']['image_t']):
+        evt = log.readEventOffset(int(index['timestamp']['IMAGES']['image_t'][i]))
+        image.decode(evt.getData())
+        print image.name + ": " + str(image.timestamp)

 If you're still confused as to exactly how to use the tool, that's expected.
 Head on over to the `examples` part of the repo and take a look at a custom plugin in `examples/cpp/CustomIndexerPlugin.cpp` and then how to use it to quickly traverse logs in `examples/python/indexer_test.py`

-Just like `zcm-spy-lite` above, you just compile a shared library and pass it to the tool via a command line argument.
-You can also use the environment variables mentioned in the `--help` section of `zcm-log-indexer` for specifying your `types.so` and `plugins.so` paths
+To tell `zcm-log-indexer` abour your custom plugins and zcmtypes, you simply compile a shared library and pass it to the tool via a command line argument.
+You can also use the environment variables mentioned in the `--help` section of `zcm-log-indexer` for specifying the `types.so` and `plugins.so` libraries.